Topics on this page

 Whether or not there is a will, an unmarried cohabitant may want to prepare a Letter of Instruction.
 The purpose of the Letter of Instruction is to guide the family on matters not covered by the will.
 Though the Letter cannot be legally enforced, it can be used to provide the surviving partner with the information needed to close the deceased partner’s affairs.
 The Letter may include directions for funeral arrangements and indicate family and friends to be notified concerning the death.
 Additionally, the Letter may include locations of important documents concerning life insurance, bank accounts, and other personal papers.

-The full tax ramifications of living together as opposed to being married are far too complex to examine in detail here.
-Additionally, they are likely to change frequently.
+The full tax ramifications of living together, as opposed to being married, are far too complex to examine in detail here.
+Additionally, tax laws frequently change.
 At the very least, unmarried cohabitants should know that, unlike married couples, they cannot file joint tax returns.
 You can check each year’s tax tables for unmarried persons and married couples for a simple comparison of the amount of money saved in individual situations.
 For more information, contact the Internal Revenue Service and the Comptroller of Maryland.